-14. The selected assistant shall be expected to perform all duties diligently.
+The selected assistant shall be expected to perform all duties diligently.
 Duties may be inclusive of, but not limited to the following:

-- a.
-Conducting classes as required, in co-ordination with the subject teacher; - b.
-Project assistance in co-ordination with the subject teacher; - c.
-Attend as many regular/scheduled classes as possible that are not clashing with their regular/seminar classes; - d.
-Consult the subject teacher before taking the classes and submit teaching notes/PowerPoint presentations to the teacher before each class; - e.
-Continuous interaction and doubt-clearing sessions; - f.
+- 1. Conducting classes as required, in co-ordination with the subject teacher; - 2.
+Project assistance in co-ordination with the subject teacher; - 3.
+Attend as many regular/scheduled classes as possible that are not clashing with their regular/seminar classes; - 4.
+Consult the subject teacher before taking the classes and submit teaching notes/PowerPoint presentations to the teacher before each class; - 5.
+Continuous interaction and doubt-clearing sessions; - 6.
 Discuss past year sample papers if required;

-15. The Student Assistant shall not be required or permitted to undertake the following duties:
+The Student Assistant shall not be required or permitted to undertake thefollowing duties:

-- a.
-Helping the designated teacher(s) in formulating question papers; or - b.
-Evaluation or assisting in the evaluation of answer scripts of mid-term/final examinations; or e.
-Any other duties that is specifically prohibited by the designated teacher(s).

-- c.
-Evaluation or assisting in the evaluation of projects submitted by the students; or - d.
+- 1. Helping the designated teacher(s) in formulating question papers; or - 2.
+Evaluation or assisting in the evaluation of answer scripts of mid-term/final examinations; or - 3.
+Evaluation or assisting in the evaluation of projects submitted by the students; or - 4.
 Giving independent consultation on project topics.

-(Explanation: Assisting students in comprehending suggestions given by the teachers or dealing with questions of structure/argumentation shall not be considered independent consultation); or
+(Explanation: Assisting students in comprehending suggestions given by the teachers ordealing with questions of structure/argumentation shall not be considered independent consultation); or